-What should I do if I believe my child may have developed COVID-19 during the study?
+What should I do if I believe I may have developed COVID-19 during the study?

-What if my child is eligible for routine immunisation against COVID-19, or becomes eligible whilst enrolled in the study?
+What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the study?

-Will we be compensated for taking part?
+Will I be compensated for taking part?

 What if new information becomes available during the study?

-What will happen if my child does not want to carry on with the study?
+What will happen if I do not want to carry on with the study?

 What if something goes wrong?

 What if I wish to complain?

-Would my child's taking part in this trial be kept confidential?
+Would my taking part in this trial be kept confidential?

-What will happen to my child's data?
-Involvement of your child's General Practitioner (GP) What will happen to any samples my child gives?
+What will happen to my data?

+Involvement of your General Practitioner (GP)

+What will happen to any samples I give?

 Will any genetic tests be done?

 What will happen to the results of the research study?

-Taking part in future vaccine-related research Who has approved the study?
+Taking part in future vaccine-related research

+Who has approved the study?

 Further information and contact details

-Would your child like to participate in a COVID-19 vaccine study?
+Would you like to participate in a COVID-19 vaccine study?

-We would like to invite your child to take part in our COVID-19 vaccine study.
+We would like to invite you to take part in our COVID-19 vaccine study.

 Taking part in research is entirely voluntary.
-Your child should only take part if they want to.
+You should only take part if you want to.

 In this information sheet we explain the background for the study and describe what taking part would involve.
-Before your child makes a decision, it is important for them and you to understand why we are doing this research and what it would involve.

-Please read the following information carefully and discuss it with your child.
-You may also want to consider discussing it with friends or relatives.
+Before you make a decision, it is important you take the time to understand why we are doing this research and what it would involve.
+Please read the following information carefully and consider discussing it with friends and relatives.